What are Stress Injuries?

 Multiple factors can cause repetitive stress injuries.
 These may include:

 - Repetitive uninterrupted activity or motion.

 - Unnatural motions such as twisting or rotation.

 - Increasing intensity or amount of activity too quickly.

 Who is at Risk?

 Occupational Risk: Repetitive injuries usually occur in individuals who perform repetitive tasks, repeated motion patterns, or prolonged posture as part of their job.
-Jobs such as an assembly line worker, meatpacker, musician, computer worker, desk job worker, carpenter, and a manual labor worker such as a construction worker are more at risk for these types of injuries.
-These injuries are due to a cumulative trauma rather than a single event.
+Jobs such as assembly line workers, meatpackers, musicians, computer workers, desk job workers, carpenter, and manual labor workers such as construction workers are more at risk for these types of injuries.
+These injuries are due to cumulative trauma rather than a single event.

 The most common sign and symptom of stress injuries is usually pain.
-One may also experience tingling, numbness, redness in the affected area, visible swelling, loss of flexibility in the area, sensitivity to cold/heat and loss of strength.
-Some may have no visible sign of injury but find it hard to perform their usual work tasks or hobbies.
+One may also experience tingling, numbness, redness in the affected area, visible swelling, loss of flexibility in the area, sensitivity to cold/heat, and loss of strength.
+Some may have no visible signs of injury but find it hard to perform their usual work tasks or hobbies.

-Treatment for repetitive injuries usually always includes reducing the motion that is causing the symptoms until the injury can be assessed and treated appropriately.
+Treatment for repetitive injuries usually includes reducing the motion causing the symptoms until the injury can be assessed and treated appropriately.
 Applying ice to the affected area can help reduce pain and swelling.
-Taking medications such as NSAIDs can also help with the pain and swelling to the affected area.
+Taking medications such as NSAIDs can also help with the pain and swelling of the affected area.

 A physical therapist can evaluate your injury and provide you with appropriate stretches, strengthening exercises, and activity modification to help you heal.
-Work place ergonomics are very important to help decrease the risk of repetitive injuries.
-A physical therapist can help ensure your work environment is safe for you and help minimize the stress placed on the affected area.
+Workplace ergonomics are essential to help decrease the risk of repetitive injuries.
+A physical therapist can help ensure your work environment is safe for you and minimize the stress placed on the affected area.